jonathanmalloy120/fitness_cli_app/README.md

 To install you will need python installed.

-1. Copy the entire repo to a directory and CD into the directory
+1. Clone the entire repo to a directory and CD into the directory

 2. By default, the program will create all files it needs to operate in the root directory as well as a very small exercise set (only pushups and planks).
 Exercises are stored in exercises.json.

 If desired delete that file (if exists) and rename

     `exercises.example.json -->exercises.json`

 To access a larger set of pre-created exercises

 **-----Use-----**